2017 Montana Legislature

 State Special Revenue

-NEW SECTION.
 Section 3.
-Authority to reduce expenditures.
-(1) Except as provided in subsection (7), the governor, taking into account the criteria provided in subsection (5), shall mandate reductions to agency expenditures for the biennium ending June 30, 2017.
+Recommendations to reduce expenditures.
+(1) Except as provided in subsection (4), the budget director, taking into account the criteria provided in subsection (2), shall mandate reductions to agency expenditures of at least $10 million for the biennium ending June 30, 2017.

-(5) Prior to mandating reductions, the governor shall consider whether an agency program is mandatory or permissive and analyze the impact of the proposed reduction in spending on the purpose of the program.
+(2) Prior to mandating reductions, the budget director shall consider whether an agency program is mandatory or permissive and analyze the impact of the proposed reduction in spending on the purpose of the program.
 Reductions in spending must be designed to have the least adverse impact on the provision of services determined to be most integral to the discharge of the agency's statutory responsibilities.

 (a) payment of interest and principal on state debt;